-On July 11, Jeffrey Davies, former president of American Federation of Government Employees Local 183, was sentenced in U.S. District Court for the District of Alaska to one year in prison and three years of probation for embezzling funds from the Anchorage-based union.
-He also was ordered to pay $92,766 in restitution and a $100 fine.
-Davies had pleaded guilty in June 2016 after being indicted on one count of embezzlement in December 2015.
-The union represents employees of the Alaska Railroad, a state-chartered and owned corporation.
-The actions follow a joint investigation by the FBI and the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 6, Glenn Robert Smith, former comptroller for the Michigan Regional Council of Carpenters and Millwrights (MRCC), was sentenced in U.S. District Court for the Eastern District of Michigan to 15 months in prison and two years of supervised release for embezzling funds from the Detroit-based labor organization.
+He also was ordered to pay restitution in the sum of $534,097.
+Smith had pleaded guilty last October after being charged with embezzling $499,097 in MRCC funds in July 2015.
+The actions follow a joint investigation by the IRS and the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡

 Some people don’t learn from experience.
 Susan Tyson seems to be one of them.
 On January 23, Tyson, former bookkeeper for an Oklahoma City firm, was sentenced in U.S. District Court for the Western District of Oklahoma to three years in prison for stealing $467,352.43 from a benefit plan sponsored by International Union of Operating Engineers Local 627.
 She also was ordered to pay $309,996 in restitution, a sum reflecting her previous repayment of more than $150,000 held in escrow.
 Tyson had pleaded guilty last June after being charged earlier that month in an information count.
 The actions follow a probe by the FBI, the U.S. Postal Inspection Service, the U.S. Labor Department’s Employee Benefits Security Administration, and various state and local law enforcement agencies.

 Susan Michelle Tyson, now 51, a resident of Yukon, Oklahoma, worked as a bookkeeper for Zenith American Solutions, Inc., an Oklahoma City-based company which managed … Read More ➡